softmagnet/tp/docs/team/yourally2.md

 * **New feature**: Added the GUI and related behaviour for the class tab
-  * What it does: Allows the user to visually see which students belong to each respective class by double clicking on the class or using a command which is described in another section.
+  * What it does: Allows the user to visually see which students belong to each respective class by double clicking on the class or using a command `class INDEX` which is described in another section.
 The user can see the size of the class which changes as the number of students in the class change.
   * Justification: The visual aspect allows the user to quickly tell which students belong to a class at a glance.
 It is also intuitive to use as double clicking on a class to see the students is very natural.
 This forms the backbone of the class feature